SilverRuler/N-WPA2---Security_Improvement_Technique_of_WPA2_through_NFT-Based_Authentication/README.md

 The product used in STA is any x86-based architecture window10 machine.<br/>
 <br/>
 Importing values from blockchain through JavaScript and monitoring blockchain have been referred to the following links a lot.<br/> https://www.youtube.com/channel/UCj8eNn2MxSUB1wf5y6FR1WQ<br/>
-For smart contract writing, refer to OpenZeppelin's API.<br/> https://www.openzeppelin.com/<br/>
+Writing Smart Contracts referred to OpenZeppelin's API.<br/> https://www.openzeppelin.com/<br/>
 <br/>
 Three codes run on the server side, and one program runs on the client side (STA).<br/>
 <br/>